-The internal audit reports on the reviews carried out, identifying weaknesses with suggested recommendations for improvements to management for further action, were presented to the Audit Committee at the Audit Committee meetings.
-The internal audit reviewed the risks and controls related to human resource management and supply chain management of the Group during the financial year.
+The internal audit reports on the reviews carried out, identifying weaknesses with root cause analysis, defined risks ratings based on financial or quantitative impact and suggested recommendations for improvements to management for further action, were presented to the Audit Committee at the Audit Committee meetings.
+The internal audit reviewed the risks and controls related to inventory management of the Group and also carried out a risk management review of the Group during the financial year.

 The internal auditors also provided status updates to the Audit Committee in respect of implementation of corrective action plans or best practices that were reported and agreed with the management in previous audit cycles during those meetings.
-The internal audits carried out during the financial year did not reveal material weaknesses which may result in material losses or contingencies that may affect the Group.
+The internal audit and risk management review carried out during the financial year did not reveal material weaknesses which may result in material losses or contingencies that may affect the Group.